MaryvilleUniversity-AI/malaria-image-classification/README.md

 # Malaria Image Classification using CNN
 A **Convolutional Neural Network (CNN)** based machine learning model to detect **malaria-infected blood cells**.
-This project was developed for the **InnovateMU Hackathon** to demonstrate how AI can assist in early malaria diagnosis.
+This project was developed for the **InnovateMU Hackathon** to demonstrate how Machine Learning can assist in early malaria diagnosis.

 ## Project Overview
 Malaria is a life-threatening disease affecting millions worldwide.
 Early and accurate detection is critical but often limited by resource constraints and reliance on manual microscopy.
 This project automates malaria detection using **cell image classification**, providing fast, reliable predictions.